Skip to main content

 Getting your CodePush credentials

-You need the following deployment credentials to be able to release CodePush updates:
+You need the following deployment credentials to be able to release CodePush updates with the API:

 • A deployment ID from Bitrise CodePush.